FujoWebDev/AO3.js/notes.md

 # TODO:

-* ✅ Get collectionName
+Questions:
-* ✅ get collection id
+* Do we want characters, additional and ship tags to return a null if there are no tags in that category?

-* 🟡 Get additional tags from prompts with multiple fills
+* ✅ Get additional tags from prompts with multiple fills
-* 🟡 Get character tags from prompts with multiple fills
+* ✅ Get character tags from prompts with multiple fills
-* 🟡 Get warning tags from prompts with multiple fills
+* ✅ Get warning tags from prompts with multiple fills
 * 🟡 get prompt title (anon and not anon author, title and no title prompt meme)
 * 🟡 get works
 * 🟡 reimplement claims, possibly as `claims: { count: number, usernames: string[] | null } | null;`